ACE-AFRICA-DEVELOPERS/Skoolnetics/README.md

 This will be the launched version of the AceSkool software.
 It has been rebranded to have a new dashboard design and features not in the previous version.

 ## Contributors
 You must have accepted a github invite to view this repository.
 This means you are a contributor.
 All contributions should be pushed to other branches.
 Please, stay away from the master branch for now.
+You will find the source codes on the development branch.

 If you are woring on a specific module a user carries out, create a controller for it.
 Only cases where other users need to view things from the feature should be included in other controllers.